Which Java collection to use?

 - Ordering – Some sort of ordering in the elements.
 For example, sorted order, insertion order, or no specific ordering.

 - Duplicates – May or may not want to allow duplicate elements in a collection.

-- Thread Safe - Ensure the safety of the elements in a collections in case there are multiple threads accessing it.
+- Thread Safe – Ensure the safety of the elements in a collection in case there are multiple threads accessing it.

 - Key-Value pair – Store in key-value pairs.